 The Community Heritage Research & Grant Fund is used to hold the annual Heritage Toronto Awards and present Community Heritage Awards to recognize outstanding contributions to the promotion and conservation of the City of Toronto's heritage.
-The current year's event was held on October 28, 2019.
+Due to the restrictions imposed as a result of COVID-19, the no awards event was held in 2020.